-Fisherfolk appreciated the National Telecommunications Regulatory Commission (NTRC) promotion of marine VHF radios with digital selective calling (DSC) as an alternative to cell phones for distress calls.
-The Fisheries Division and Coast Guard Service can facilitate increased use of marine VHF radio in FEWER by continuing to collaborate with the NTRC for promoting marine VHF radios as well as training to use them effectively.
+Fisherfolk mentioned that the National Telecommunications Regulatory Commission (NTRC) licensing of marine VHF radios was costly compared to acquiring cell phones.
+The Fisheries Division may support marine VHF radio use in FEWER by negotiating with the NTRC for fleet licensing as well as training.

-Fishers' practices at sea do not favour FEWER mobile technology.
+Fishers' practices at sea do not favour FEWER mobile phone technology.
 They take basic phones to sea and keep them protected from the elements in a container that is rarely disturbed until the end of the fishing trip.
 These phones typically have a minimum of credit and data access.
 Fishers have practical reasons for their behaviour and cannot be expected to change immediately because of FEWER.
-However, the app suites of mFisheries56 and Abalobi57, for example, are diverse utilities intended to serve the entire fisheries value chain.
+However, the app suites of mFisheries and Abalobi, for example, are diverse utilities intended to serve the entire fisheries value chain.
 FEWER will endeavour to demonstrate to fishers that there are benefits from having smart phones at hand for multiple uses as a tool throughout a fishing trip.
 For increased accessibility, the NTRC should facilitate free WiFi service at established fish landing sites and national fisherfolk organisation within the national universal service programme.